 Extreme Single Weather Event

-The second type of extreme weather event is a singular period of uncharacteristically intense weather, such as a brief heatwave or, more recently, the freeze in Texas and other parts of the central United States.
-Across Texas in February, at least 4.5 million customers lost power due to uncharacteristically low temperatures.
+The second type of extreme weather event is a singular period of uncharacteristically intense weather, such as a brief heatwave or, more recently in 2021, the freeze in Texas and other parts of the central United States.
+Across Texas, at least 4.5 million customers lost power due to uncharacteristically low temperatures.
 Because homes in that region often use electric heat pumps, electric stoves, and electric water heaters, power outages meant no heat, no indoor cooking, and no hot water—a dangerous mix in freezing temperatures.
 However, this does not need to be the case.

 Extreme Weather Caused by a Storm, Tornado, or Hurricane

 The third type of extreme weather is caused by a storm, whether a snowstorm, a rainstorm, a tornado, or a hurricane.
-Take hurricanes in places like the Carolinas, Florida, Louisiana or the Gulf Coast of Texas.
-There is plenty of time to prepare before and during hurricane season, plus communities have warning before hurricanes come in, sometimes more than a week of warning.
-However, all of that warning is useless when the power goes out after the fact.
-For many, power outages mean no hot water, no cooking for most homes, and no lights.
+Hurricanes affect places like the Carolinas, Florida, Louisiana and the Gulf Coast of Texas.
+There is plenty of time to prepare before and during hurricane season.
+Communities have sometimes more than a week of warning before hurricanes strike.
+However, many of the preparations are ineffective if the power goes out.
+For many, power outages mean no hot water, no cooking, and no lights.
 Yet, that need not be the case with the use of propane.

 Preparing for Weather Exigencies